HELOC Loans

 What is a HELOC?

-A HELOC (home equity line of credit) is a revolving credit facility secured against your property.
-Unlike a standard secured loan, which provides a lump sum at completion, a HELOC gives you a pre-approved facility that you can draw from as needed over a defined draw period, typically two to five years in the UK.
+A HELOC loan (home equity line of credit) is a revolving credit facility secured against your property.
+Unlike a standard secured loan, which provides a lump sum at completion, a HELOC loan gives you a pre-approved facility that you can draw from as needed over a defined draw period, typically two to five years in the UK.
 During the draw period, you pay interest only on the amount actually drawn, not the full facility limit.
 When the draw period ends, the outstanding balance converts to capital-plus-interest repayments over the remaining term.

 The UK HELOC market is still relatively small compared with the US, where HELOCs are a mainstream product available from most banks.
 In the UK, the product is offered by a small number of specialist providers and is distributed primarily through brokers.
 It is regulated by the FCA as a second charge mortgage, which means specific consumer protections apply.